daniel-chenery/MockOff/README.md

 # MockOff

-A Moq-syntax wrapper for NSubstitute to aid getting Mock off of your project.
+A lightweight Moq-syntax wrapper for NSubstitute to aid getting Mock off of your project.

 This is **not** intended to replace Moq.
 This is **not** a fully-fledged wrapper.
 Its case is to bridge-the-gap whilst transitioning testing frameworks.
 Support is not exhaustive.
 Please **do** support Moq where you can.